msancor/ADM-HW3/README.md

     and write your API keys in the other side of the equal sign.

-## Important Note

-If the Notebook doesn't load through Github please try all of these steps:

-1. Try compiling the Notebook through its [NBViewer](https://nbviewer.org/github/msancor/ADM-HW3/blob/main/main.ipynb).

-2. Try downloading the Notebook and opening it in your local computer.

 ## Plots

 Since Plotly Express maps are not compiled well through NBViewer or Github, we recommend downloading the Notebook for a better visualization.
 If this isn't within your scope, we added a screenshot of the plot included in `main.ipynb`: